videolan/vlc/share/lua/README.txt

 Variables
 ---------
-var.get( object, name ): Get the object's variable "name"'s value. var.get_list( object, name ): Get the object's variable "name"'s value list.
+var.inherit( object, name ): Find the variable "name"'s value inherited by the object.
+If object is unset, the current module's object will be used. var.get( object, name ): Get the object's variable "name"'s value. var.get_list( object, name ): Get the object's variable "name"'s value list.
   1st return value is the value list, 2nd return value is the text list.